 For efficiency of high-volume read operations, the buffer pool is divided into pages that can potentially hold multiple rows.
 For efficiency of cache management, the buffer pool is implemented as a linked list of pages; data that is rarely used is aged out of the cache using a variation of the LRU algorithm.

 Knowing how to take advantage of the buffer pool to keep frequently accessed data in memory is an important aspect of MySQL tuning.

 The buffer pool is managed as a list using a variation of the least recently used (LRU) algorithm.
 When room is needed to add a new page to the buffer pool, the least recently used page is evicted and a new page is added to the middle of the list.
 This midpoint insertion strategy treats the list as two sublists:

 At the head, a sublist of new (“young”) pages that were accessed recently

 At the tail, a sublist of old pages that were accessed less recently

-The algorithm keeps pages that are heavily used by queries in the new sublist.
+The algorithm keeps heavily pages in the new sublist.
 The old sublist contains less-used pages; these pages are candidates for eviction.

 By default, the algorithm operates as follows: